rhargreaves/ion/README.md

 ## Progress

 * Basic HTTP/2 over TLS
+* For each request:
-* Returns 200 OK, empty body, for all requests and then exits
+    * Returns 200 OK, empty body, for any request
+* Close server using Ctrl+C or SIGTERM

 ## Build